SavDont/OLoml/README.md

     make play

 ### Notes
-This project was developed as the final project for [CS3110](http://www.cs.cornell.edu/courses/cs3110/2017fa/) - Data Structures and Functional Programming.
-As such, OLoml is far from perfect.
+OLoml was developed as the final project for [CS3110](http://www.cs.cornell.edu/courses/cs3110/2017fa/) - Data Structures and Functional Programming.
+As such, it is far from perfect.
 Suggestions and contributions welcome.